-The aim of research with radioactive beams (RIB) is to expand knowledge about the chart of nuclides from nuclear stable isotopes to the limits of the existence of a nuclear structure.
+The aim of research with radioactive ion beams (RIB) is to expand knowledge about the chart of nuclides from nuclear stable isotopes to the limits of the existence of a nuclear structure.
 Secondary beams of radioactive isotopes far from the stability line will complement the studies of superheavy elements conducted at FLNR.

-In the last 2-3 decades, bright results related to the structure of neutron-rich nuclear systems, such as ^{4-7}H, ^{5-10}He and other isotopes located at the borders of nucleon stability, have been obtained at FLNR.
+In the last two-three decades, bright results related to the structure of neutron-rich nuclear systems, such as 4-7H, 5-10He and other isotopes located at the borders of nucleon stability, have been obtained at FLNR.
 A number of new complex experimental approaches and techniques have been developed.
 In particular, a unique cryogenic tritium target complex has been developed at the Laboratory to populate the low-energy spectra of the nuclei of interest.